iKenndac/new-blog/content/posts/2023-01-04-identity-crisis.md

 ---

 In the eighteen months or so since returning from that trip to France, things have been, slowly but surely, recovering.
 The most meaningful event was a successful partnership with a camera manufacturer to integrate them with the Cascable app.
 This, on top of the financial contribution, helped me successfully switch my mindset — for the most part — away from "developer" to "business owner", and I'm able to take a more pragmatic approach to my decision making.
 Alongside the camera manufacturer integration, we did a [very large overhaul](https://cascable.se/blog/cascable-60-new-remote-phase-one/) of an ageing component of the app.
-Much like the disastrous Cascable 4.0 update in 2019, this was a modernisation of an existing feature-set. *Unlike* 2019, there was no pressure for it to increase revenue — it was done because it needed doing, and that was all.
-Business owner Daniel decided it was time to revamp the app's App Store presence, so a decent investment was put into making sorely-needed new screenshots, video, and marketing copy.
+Much like the disastrous Cascable 4.0 update in 2019, this was a modernisation of an existing feature-set. *Unlike* 2019, there was no pressure for it to increase revenue — it was done because it needed doing, and that was all. *Business Owner* Daniel decided it was time to revamp the app's App Store presence, so a decent investment was put into making sorely-needed new screenshots, video, and marketing copy.

 Since then, sales have risen and combined with more B2B revenue from [CascableCore](https://developer.cascable.se), the company is able to focus 100% of its time to Cascable projects.
 It's hard to pinpoint exactly what caused app sales to rise — perhaps this time the revamp of an existing feature was meaningful to revenue.
 Perhaps the better App Store presence has boosted things.
 Perhaps my attitude shift and the confidence boost from landing the camera manufacturer deal has let me move forward in a better way.
 Most likely, it's a little of each.

 I'm not perfect, of course.
 I continue to repeatedly declare that I'm going to dedicate more time to making marketing content, and I repeatedly fail to do so.
 I'm trying, though!
 Old habits die hard.
 The tendrils of failure continue to pop up now and then and assert their grip — every time I see another indie post success or brag about sales, they slither into my soul for a moment — but by now I can largely brush them away, and they're controlled enough that I can identify them as a personality trait that can likely be soothed with counselling.

 The freedom gained from letting go of the "this single app must earn all of the revenue and if it doesn't I'm a failure" mindset has allowed me to poke at an idea for a new app that's been rattling around in my head for years.
-Indie Developer Daniel would have just jumped right in and started writing code, but Business Owner Daniel is here now.
+Indie Developer Daniel would have just jumped right in and started writing code, but *Business Owner* Daniel is here now.
 We did market research with user surveys and questionnaires, feeling out the market a little.
 We put together sample marketing, figuring out who this might be marketed towards and what features would be important to them.
 We had screenshots and adverts before a single line of code was written — and then I wrote a small prototype to make sure the idea would, you know, actually work technically.
 Nearly twenty years at this, and I've never done it this way 'round before — usually it's code first, find the market later.
 If *that's* not a great example of "success can hide a lot of failures", I don't know what is.

+---

 "The core question is: Is this idea good enough to invest a lot of time and," — I switch over to a spreadsheet labelled *Estimated MVP Costs* — "a *lot* of money in to see if it'll actually work?"